dmagic1304/Currency-Exchanger/README.md

 ## Setup/Installation Requirements

 * _Clone [this](https://github.com/dmagic1304/Currency-Exchanger) repositiory to your desktop_
-* _Open the terminal in portfolio folder located on your desktop_
-* _Run "npm install" command in the terminal to install required dependencies_
-* _Once the install is compleated, run "npm run start" command in the terminal to open the application in browser_
 * _To get your own unique API Key, visit [ExchangeRate-API](https://www.exchangerate-api.com/) site.
 Input your email address and click the "Get Free Key" button.
 This will prompt you to create an account, and upon account creation you will receive your API Key_
-* _For seamles integration and security, create .env folder in the root project directory and store the API key inside using the following format **API_KEY='Your-unique-API-key'**_
+* _Once you have your API key, go to the Currency-exchange folder that you cloned and create .env folder in the root project directory then store the API key inside using the following format **API_KEY='Your-unique-API-key'**_
+* _Open the terminal in Currency-exchange folder located on your desktop_
+* _Run "npm install" command in the terminal to install required dependencies_
+* _Once the install is compleated, run "npm run start" command in the terminal to open the application in browser_